-After a period of rebuilding it became the Civic Playhouse and Film Theatre was opened with the world premiere of J. B Priestley’s “Bees on the Boat Deck” on stage on 29 January 1937 with the first film “Whom The Gods Love” being screened 8 February 1937.
+After a period of rebuilding it became the Civic Playhouse and Film Theatre and was opened with the world premiere of J. B Priestley’s “Bees on the Boat Deck” on stage on 29th January 1937 with the first film “Whom The Gods Love” being screened 8th February 1937.
 The two art forms have continued together ever since.

 The stark 1930’s exterior, somewhat reminiscent of London’s Whitehall Theatre, was designed by architect Eric Morley and behind it lies a small Art Deco style foyer.
 The two tier auditorium is rather plain, the balcony has 8 rows and is flat fronted but with projecting loges at either side.
 The rectangular proscenium has quarter columns without caps or bases and is 7 metres wide.

 Following another major fire in 1996 the building was restored, with improved facilities, and reopened in 1997 as the Priestly Centre for the Arts.
 It had 291 seats in the main auditorium and a small 70-seat studio theatre located on the first floor of an adjacent building.
 However, since its reopening, the theatre has suffered a sequence of financial crisis, and closed or nearly closed several times……

 In October 2001, it launched an appeal, with the help of the Bradford Telegraph and Argus nespapaer, to raise £10,000 in order to avoid voluntary liquidation.
 The appeal raised over £11,000, and gave the theatre breathing space for three months, but by January 2002 it was again reported as facing liquidation.
 The theatre neverless continued to operate throughout 2002, but it was announced it would close on 20th January 2003.